 Instructions

-- Clean the artichokes as shown in this video.
-Set them aside in a large bowl with cold water and lemon.
+- Start by cleaning the artichokes and set them aside in large bowl with cold water and lemon.

 Notes